 Most of the crucial early socialization throughout the world is done informally under the supervision of women and girls.
 Initially, mothers and their female relatives are primarily responsible for socialization.

-deviance or drug abuse, only to the extent that they interfere with socialization to
+or drug abuse, only to the extent that they interfere with socialization to family or

-Finally, society provides us with ideologies, justifications for our systems of socialization, social control and stratification, and other social arrangements.
-When people ask questions about why things are the way they are, ideologies provide answers.
-Sociologists use the term sociological imagination to describe the ability to see the impact of these processes on our private lives, i.e., that we are a consequence of society.
-People are also the cause of society, i.e., we build it.
-Because of the continuous operation of the four mechanisms society uses to produce us, it is difficult for a single person to make significant societal changes.
-However, many important changes happen because of social movements, which consist of many people organized to promote social change.
-Although society has many mechanisms for creating us, the operation of these mechanisms all depend upon our everyday interactions.
-In other words, we participate in socializing others, carrying out social control, reproducing the stratification system, and promoting ideologies.
-This is another way that we build society.
-Sociologists use the term the social construction of reality to describe how people build the social world, especially as it is done through our everyday interactions. - David Schweingruber
+Society provides us justifications for our systems of socialization, social control and stratification.
+Sociologists use the term sociological imagination to describe the ability to see the impact of these processes on our private lives.
+Many important changes happen because of social movements, which consist of many people organized to promote social change.
+We participate in socializing others, carrying out social control and reproducing the stratification system.
+Sociologists use the term the social construction of reality to describe how people build the social world.